Non-Markovian Cosmic-Ray Pitch-Angle Transport from Mirror Interactions: Results

 In the regime of $W \ll 1$, the Bessel functions can be expanded as $ |J_0^{\prime}(W)| \;\simeq\; \frac{W}{2}\,$ so that the TTD form reduces exactly to the GC mirror result

+where the $P_\parallel^M$ is the parallel magnetic-power spectrum, and $I^M$ denotes the scalar magnetic-power spectrum.
 Thus the GC mirror interpretation is independent of the detailed gyro-orbit, sensitive to all compressive $\delta B_\parallel$ fluctuations, and equivalent to TTD in the small $k_{\perp}$ limit, which corresponds to either long wavelength or quasi-slab modes.
 The latter is expected for fast modes in low-$\beta$ plasmas due to collisionless damping \citep{2004Yan, 2008Yan, 2006Petrosian, Suzuki2006, 2024Zhao, 2025Hou, 2025Zhao}.